 - Changing old behavior patterns and developing new ones

-- Discovering new ways to communicate with your child or help with sibling conflicts
+- Discovering new ways to communicate with your teen or help with sibling conflicts

 - Improving self-esteem and boosting self-confidence

-Does my child really need therapy?
+Does my teen really need therapy?
 I'm not sure they are ready or will talk to someone?